 Practice hub

-Adjective endings are the single biggest stumbling block past A2.
-The 48-cell declension table interlocks gender, case, and article type — and game-based reps are the only way to make endings feel like grammar instead of maths.
+German adjective endings are one of the biggest stumbling blocks past A2.
+The 48-cell declension table interlocks gender, case and article type — and high-volume reps under light time pressure are one of the most reliable ways we know of to make adjective endings feel like grammar instead of maths.

 There are three German declension patterns: strong (no article — endings carry the case info), weak (after definite articles — endings are mostly -e and -en), and mixed (after indefinite articles like ein/kein — a hybrid).
 Each pattern interacts with gender, number, and case, which is what makes the table so intimidating on paper.

-Drilling endings in motion builds procedural memory — the same kind of memory you use to drive — so the right ending fires automatically based on the article and noun in front of you.
-A few minutes a day will move you from frozen-at-the-table to fluent-mid-sentence faster than you'd expect.
+Drilling endings in motion can build procedural memory — the same kind of memory you use to drive — so the right ending tends to fire automatically based on the article and noun in front of you.
+For many learners, a few minutes a day moves them from frozen-at-the-table to fluent-mid-sentence faster than they expected.

 Frequently asked questions